-- Make better use of your drawers with drawer organizers, which help ensure that small accessories don’t get lost.
+- Maximize use of drawers with drawer organizers to ensure that small accessories don’t get lost.

-- Maximize your space with double door storage cabinets.
+- Increase space with double-door storage cabinets.
 These fit perfectly atop modular cabinets and shelves in the same collection.
 Install each element as needed for hanging and display pieces.

-- In walk-in closets, use hooks or rods for hanging accessories like handbags, hats and scarves to make the most of your wall space or top shelves.
+- In walk-in closets, use hooks or rods for hanging accessories like handbags, hats and scarves to make the most of wall space and top shelves.

 - Store out-of-season clothing in unused luggage.

-- Try using a rolling cart to store accessories or miscellaneous objects, so you can roll them in and out of the closet as needed.
+- Use a rolling cart to store accessories or miscellaneous objects, so you can roll them in and out of the closet as needed.

 - If you have a small space, consider using curtains instead of doors on your closet.
-This can save you floor space, since you won’t have to account for the door clearance.
+This saves floor space since you won’t have to account for the door clearance.